Marilla Baker Ingalls: Author

 Ingalls was the author of, Ocean Sketches of Life in Burmah (1858), A Golden Sheaf from the Judsons' Work at Ava (1881), and The Story of the Queen's Bible (1909).
-Ocean Sketches of Life in Burmah (Philadelphia, American Baptist Publication Society, 1858) contains gravings, including one of wbich represents Burma as it appeared when first visited by Christian missionaries.
+Ocean Sketches of Life in Burmah (Philadelphia, American Baptist Publication Society, 1858) contains gravings, including one of which represents Burma as it appeared when first visited by Christian missionaries.
 A Golden Sheaf from the Judsons' Work at Ava (Woman's Missionary Society, 1881) was a tract written by Ingalls in her usual graphic style.
 It is a sketch of the life of Mah Po, the wife of one of the ministers of the Burman king, who carried food to Ann Hasseltine Judson while her husband, Dr. Adoniram Judson, was imprisoned at Oung-pen-la.
 The Story of the Queen's Bible (Boston, Woman's Baptist Foreign Missionary Society, 1909) was published posthumously in 1909.
 The story, related by Ingalls, was retold by Sarah Frances Whiting.

 She was a constant and graphic writer.
 She kept in touch with many churches and innumerable friends, She knew how to make the events of her life live in the messages that came to the U.S. so that she was continually receiving funds from different sources for the various activities of her life.
 Even though she made long stays in Burma, her writings for the Baptist Missionary Magazine and other papers were so vivid that people were always interested in her work.